alongwhile/nordvpn-wg/README.md

 Thanks to Linuxserver.IO team for making great docker container images including the <a href="https://github.com/linuxserver/docker-wireguard">wireguard image</a> used here.

-And thanks to <a href="https://github.com/pjortiz/docker-arrs-with-nordvpn">pjortiz docker-arrs-with-nordvpn docker stack</a> which got me up and running with my working docker stack config.
-I simply altered his stack and dropped in LSIO's wireguard instead of bubuntux's Nordlynx container.
+And thanks to <a href="https://github.com/pjortiz/docker-arrs-with-nordvpn">pjortiz docker-arrs-with-nordvpn</a> docker stack which got me up and running with my working docker stack config.
+I simply altered his stack and dropped in LSIO's wireguard instead of bubuntux's Nordlynx container and made some slight adjustments.